New mandatory notification training (RRHAN-EC) is available now. Employees can do this if:

 Educators looking for OSHC employment in schools can contact the site and speak to the OSHC director to find out if the service has vacancies.

 OSHC staff on Department for Education sites can be employed as either qualified or unqualified educators depending on the requirements of the position.

 Individuals who work or volunteer in an OSHC service are required to have:

-- Responding to Abuse and Neglect - education and care (RAN-EC) training
+- current and complete Responding to Risks of Harm, Abuse and Neglect - Education and Care (RRHAN-EC) training

 - a relevant history screening from a department approved screening authority